libsdl-org/sdlwiki/SDL2/SDL_HINT_RENDER_DIRECT3D_THREADSAFE.md

 ## Remarks

-This variable can be set to the following values: "0" - Thread-safety is not enabled (faster) "1" - Thread-safety is enabled
+This variable can be set to the following values:

-By default the Direct3D device is created with thread-safety disabled.
+- "0": Thread-safety is not enabled (faster)

-## Default
+- "1": Thread-safety is enabled

 By default the Direct3D device is created with thread-safety disabled.